Crystal Palace to Forest Hill walk

-- Join Carriage Drive to leave the park at Old College Gate.
+Join Carriage Drive to leave the park at Old College Gate, with Old College opposite.

 The almshouse-like Old College is the original site of Dulwich College of God's Gift, set up by Edward Alleyn in 1619 as a charitable foundation.
 Entry to the school was by drawing lots and the twelve successful boys drew a slip of paper inscribed “God's Gift”.

-- Turn right into Belair Park and follow the perimeter path anti-clockwise to the lake, with Belair House off to the left.
+Go through a gate into Belair Park and follow the perimeter path anti-clockwise to the lake, with Belair House off to the left.

-The Adam-style Belair House was built in 1785.
-The mansion is now a restaurant and the grounds are owned by the local council.
+The Adam-style mansion (now a restaurant) was built in 1785.
+These grounds are owned by the local council.

-The New College buildings were designed by the younger Charles Barry in 1870, in North Italian Renaissance style with extensive use of terracotta.
+The school building was designed by the younger Charles Barry in 1870, in North Italian Renaissance style with extensive use of terracotta.

-- At a crossroads turn right into College Road, passing an old Mill Pond on your left and then coming to the main entrance to Dulwich College on your right.
+At a crossroads turn right into College Road, passing an old Mill Pond on your left and then coming to the main entrance to Dulwich College.

-- Continue along College Road for 450m, almost up to a toll booth in the middle of the road.
+Continue along College Road for 450m, almost up to a toll-gate in the middle of the road.

-The Toll-gate dates from 1789 and is the last one still in use in London.
+Dating from 1789, this is the last toll booth still in use in London.

-- Turn left into Grange Lane and go uphill between playing fields, a golf course and later allotments.
+Turn left into Grange Lane and go uphill between playing fields, a golf course and later allotments.
 After passing the car park for Dulwich and Sydenham Golf Club turn right into Dulwich Wood.

 The wood is privately owned but the Dulwich Estate allows public access.